aws-samples/amazon-transcribe-aws-lambda-profanity-filtering/README.md

-# Automating Profanity Filtering and Bleeping in Media Content with Amazon Transcribe and AWS Services
+# Automating Profanity Filtering in Media Content with Amazon Transcribe and AWS Services

 This sample code provides a demo workflow to filter and bleep profanities and swear words in video files.
-The output is an HLS video asset where profanities are bleeped in the audio and masked in produced subtitles.
+The output is an HLS video asset where profanities in the audio and produced subtitles are masked.
 In addition, the demo supports auto-detection of the video's language.

 ## Architecture Diagram